ThomasSpare/Battleships.spare/README.md

 My typhoon scenario would introduce storms on the gameboard, moving over the board and swallowing ships and moving them to another location.
 - Different ship sizes

+# Deployment
+  ---
+## This project was deployed using Code Institue's mock terminal for Heroku.

+- Steps for deployment
+- Create in gitpod
+- commit/push to github
+- Create a new app in Heroku
+- link Heroku to Github repository
+- Click on Deploy